 Tennessee is known for its beautiful wildlife and unspoiled nature, but these things do not always exist peacefully with their neighbors—especially those in cars.
 From rabbits and squirrels to free-roaming livestock, a collision with an animal can cause physical and emotional injuries that may take years to heal.
-Our attorneys explore who may be at fault for a collision with an animal, as well as how to collect compensation to cover injuries and vehicle repairs after this kind of crash.
+Our car accident attorneys explore how to collect compensation to cover injuries and vehicle repairs after this kind of crash.

-Who May Pay the Costs of a Car Accident with an Animal in Tennessee
+How to Pay the Costs of a Car Accident With an Animal in Tennessee

 Thousands of drivers and passengers are injured every year as a result of a collision with an animal, and many more are hurt as a result of swerving away to avoid a crash.
-While it is impossible to hold an animal responsible for the costs of a crash, drivers may be able to collect compensation from the animal’s owner or through their own insurance coverage.
+While it is impossible to hold an animal responsible for the costs of a crash, drivers might be able to collect compensation for medical bills and car repairs through their own insurance provider.

-The injury attorneys at GriffithLaw are familiar with the complexities of car accidents involving wild and domesticated animals.
-We thoroughly investigate all factors leading up to and after the crash, and determine all potential sources of compensation for victims.
-We also deal with insurance companies on our clients’ behalf, ensuring that any settlement offered will cover the costs of injuries and losses now and in the future.
+The injury attorneys at GriffithLaw thoroughly investigate the factors in your case to determine all potential sources of compensation.
+We also deal with insurance companies on your behalf, ensuring that any settlement offered will cover the costs of injuries and losses now and in the future.

 If you or a loved one suffered a serious injury in a car accident, our lawyers can discuss your next steps in your free initial consultation—and we do not collect anything unless we secure a recovery for you.
 To learn more about your claim, please call (615) 807-7900 today or download a free copy of our book, The 10 Worst Mistakes You Can Make With Your Tennessee Injury Case.